nextcloud/documentation/admin_manual/configuration/xsendfile.rst

 This should generally improve performance (web servers are optimized for this) and in some cases permits controlled file serving (i.e. pause and resume downloads).

 .. note :: This feature can currently only be activated for local files, i.e. files inside the **data/** directory and local mounts.
 Controlled file serving **does not work for generated zip files**.
 This is due to how temporary files are created.
-Also it has **never been tested under lighttpd** but its configuration should be the same as Apache

 Apache2 (X-Sendfile)
 --------------------